Douglas-James/MainAlgos/SECURITY.md

 # Security Statement

-The only known security issue is related to Jest tests.
-Please ensure that all Jest tests are properly configured and executed in a secure environment.
+We are committed to maintaining a secure codebase.
+Currently, the only identified security concern involves Jest tests.
+To mitigate risks, ensure that all Jest tests are properly configured and executed within a secure and isolated environment.
+Regularly review and update your test configurations to align with best practices.